 “Mother Earth, the universe and all space and time”

-The French-Luxembourgian-Canadian animated film, directed by Juan Antin [Mercano the Martian], follows young Tepulpai (Andrea Santamarina) on his quest to become the next shaman of his village.
+Referencing the goddess revered by the indegenous peoples of the Andes, Juan Antin’s animation film Pachamama (2018) follows young Tepulpai (Andrea Santamarina) on his quest to become the next shaman of his village.
 At first, his world revolves around his inability to be accepted as a “Great One”, until it spins out of control when an external threat emerges.
 As an Incan tax collector appears to confiscate most of the village’s crops, the people’s prized Huaca statue also finds its way into his hands.

 Outraged, Tepulpai and his friend Naïra (India Coenen) set out to retrieve it from the Incan emperor.
 Along the way, they learn about “gods with metal skins”, or beings from a different world.
 To bring their cherished Huaca statue home, they must risk their lives by crossing paths with the foreign invaders – and survive.

 The film draws substantial inspiration from the 2000 animated adventures The Emperor’s New Groove and The Road to El Dorado.
 The former features a spoiled Incan emperor, much like the one we meet in Pachamama.
 The latter portrays the arrival of Hernán Cortés, the merciless Spanish Conquistador, who led an expedition that caused the fall of the Aztec Empire.

 The film depicts the leader of the “metal gods” precisely the same way as the creators of The Road to El Dorado; we are faced with the same gruff voice and pointy nose.
 In fact, it’s as though the makers of the film copied the design that was drawn up eighteen years prior – down to the very same haircut.
 The problem with that, of course, is that Cortés wasn’t the one who invaded the Incan empire.
 It was Francisco Pizarro.